coderpatros/docker-nginx-waf/README.md

 # NGINX WAF Docker Container

-This is an unofficial build of the NGINX web application firewall.
+This is a production ready, unofficial build of the NGINX web application firewall.

 NGINX WAF is NGINX coupled with ModSecurity 3.0.